jbnu-vclab/gps_prior_matcher/README.md

 ## Dataset
 The riding video frames which only moves to forward.
-Every frames must have gps information with EXIF.
+Every frames must have gps information with EXIF. (e.g. spline interpolation)

 ## How to use
 1. Extract SIFT features (COLMAP)